The Voice Project (music): Timepiece

 Timepiece was an ambitious project, performed in the cloisters of Norwich Cathedral, involving performances on the hour every hour between midday and midnight on 25 May 2018.
 It involved four choirs (The Male Boys Choir, Big Sky, Harmonium, The Voice Project Choir), a professional quintet and instrumentalists.
 It was commissioned by Norfolk & Norwich Festival and was free to the general public.

 Music composed by Orlando Gough, Jonathan Baker, Jason Dixon, Erin McDonnell, Siân Croose, Meredith Monk, Helen Chadwick & Jeremy Avis.
 Music performed by Chris Dowding (Trumpet and Flugelhorn) and Derek Scurll (Percussion).
 The Voice Project Quintet were Lisa Cassidy (Soprano), Sharon Dunant (Soprano), Siân Croose (Alto), Jeremy Avis (Tenor) and Jon Baker (Bass).
-The Voice Project Choir was conducted by Siân Croose.

 The Sky is Full of Light

 This piece was performed on 22 December 2018 in St. Andrews Hall, Norwich.
 It was a celebration of the Voice Project's 10th Birthday, and 15 years since its first new commission (Barbara Thompson's "Journey to a Destination Unknown").
 The programme included highlights from the past 15 years, plus a first performance of "Everything Is Going To Be Alright" – words by Derek Mahon set to music by Jonathan Baker.

 Music composed by Helen Chadwick, Jonathan Baker, Gwilym Simcock, Andy Sheppard, Karen Wimhurst, Orlando Gough and Barbara Thompson.
 Music performed by Andy Sheppard (Soprano and Alto Saxophone), Adrian Lever (Piano, Organ), Donna-Marie Landowski (Percussion), Iain Lowery (Guitar).
-The Voice Project Quintet were Lisa Cassidy (Soprano), Sharon Durant (Soprano), Siân Croose (Alto), Jeremy Avis (Tenor), Jonathan Baker (Bass).
+The Voice Project Quintet were Lisa Cassidy & Sharon Durant (Soprano), Siân Croose (Alto), Jeremy Avis (Tenor), Jonathan Baker (Bass).
 Lighting design was done by Tim Tracey.
-The Voice Project Choir was conducted by Siân Croose.

 Nocturne (Songs for a Winters Night)

 This piece was performed on 9 February 2019 in St. Mary's Church, Bungay.
 For the most part, it was a reprise of The Sky is Full of Light, with some changes due to the unavailability of Andy Sheppard.
 It was performed in candlelight to a full house.

 Music composed by Helen Chadwick, Jonathan Baker, Karen Wimhurst, Orlando Gough and Barbara Thompson.
 Music performed by Adrian Lever (Piano, Organ).
 The Voice Project Quartet were Lisa Cassidy (Soprano), Siân Croose (Alto), Jeremy Avis (Tenor), Jonathan Baker (Bass).
 Lighting design was done by Tim Tracey.
-The Voice Project Choir was conducted by Siân Croose.

 I Reach Right Up to the Sun

 This piece was performed on 6 July 2019 at Houghton Hall.
 It was a promenade performance in the grounds of the Palladian house built in the 1720s for Britain's first Prime Minister, at a time when they were hosting a year-long exhibition (Nature and Inspiration) of works by Henry Moore, James Turrell (the Skyspace), Richard Long (the Earth Sky pieces) and Rachel Whiteread.

 Music composed by Helen Chadwick, Jonathan Baker, Karen Wimhurst and Jonathan Baker.
-The Voice Project Quartet were Lisa Cassidy (Soprano), Sianed Jones (Soprano), Siân Croose (Alto), Jeremy Avis (Tenor), Jonathan Baker (Bass).
+The Voice Project Quartet were Lisa Cassidy & Sianed Jones (Soprano), Siân Croose (Alto), Jeremy Avis (Tenor), Jonathan Baker (Bass).
 The Voice Project Choir was conducted by Siân Croose.